 The Mayagüez Campus of the University of Puerto Rico is fully accredited by the Council of Higher Education of Puerto Rico.
 It holds membership in the Middle States Commission on Higher Education since 1946.
-Our academic programs are accredited by professional entities such as The American Chemical Society, Accreditation Commission for Education in Nursing, Inc. (Formerly NLNAC), and Accreditation Board for Engineering and Technology (ABET).
+Our academic programs are accredited by professional entities such as the National Council for Accreditation Teacher Education (NCATE).
+Accreditation Council for Business Schools and Programs (ACSBSP), The American Chemical Society, Accreditation Commission for Education in Nursing, Inc. (Formerly NLNAC), and Accreditation Board for Engineering and Technology (ABET).